krinj/py-hanabi/REPORT.md

 The agent will also compute a matrix, this time from its target's point of view, to decide how best to reward its next hint.

-The hints will be played aggresively, prioritizing these factors:
+The hints will be played aggressively, prioritizing these factors:

 * Whether or not this hint can immediately enable the target player to play a new card with 100% confidence.
 * Whether or not this is a card that can be played (even if the hint doesn't give the player full information).
 * Whether or not this will allow the player to discard this card with 100% confidence.
-* Otherwise, maximise the `play_rating` gain from giving this hint to another player.
+* Otherwise, maximize the `play_rating` gain from giving this hint to another player.
 * All other things equal, players closer to the current player will be prioritized.